Fluid Ounces (band)

-Inception
+Fluid Ounces (often stylized as Fl.
+Oz.) was an American power pop band formed in 1994 headed by pianist Seth Timbs, its lineup experienced frequent lineup changes, with Timbs being its only consistent member.
+Fluid Ounces' body of work spanned 12 years, most often being compared to the work of Ben Folds Five.

+History

+1993–1997: Formation and Big Notebook

 Seth Timbs had been writing his own songs on both guitar and piano for years.
 By the time he had formed Seth Timbs & The Mad Hatters, he had already accumulated a rather large back catalog.
 After the Mad Hatters, Timbs played in the band Ella Minopy with his good friend Matt Mahaffey.
-Once Ella broke up, Timbs joined with Ella’s bassist, Ben Morton, along with Elijah Shaw and local music legend/drummer Sam Baker (of local bands like the F Particles, These Are Houseplants, Blind Farmers, and Speake, among others) to form a new band.
-Timbs' long-time collaborator/friend, Brian “Tha B” Rogers, briefly joined Self, Mahaffey's new band, but ultimately decided to work on Timbs' project.
+Once Ella broke up, Timbs joined with bassist, Ben Morton, along with Elijah Shaw and local music legend/drummer Sam Baker (of local bands like the F Particles, These Are Houseplants, Blind Farmers, and Speake, among others) to form a new band.

 The new band called itself Fl.
-Oz. (going by “Fluid Ounces” would come later when people didn’t understand the band name in its abbreviated form) and began playing and recording in 1996 in Murfreesboro and Nashville, TN on the newly formed Spongebath Records.
+Oz. (going by "Fluid Ounces" would come later when people didn't understand the band name in its abbreviated form) and began playing and recording in 1995 in Murfreesboro and Nashville, TN on the newly formed Spongebath Records.

+With this line-up, they recorded their debut studio album, Big Notebook for Easy Piano, with producer Ross Rice of Memphis band Human Radio.
+Big Notebook for Easy Piano, released in June 1997, garnered dozens of positive reviews from publications such as Alternative Press, Magnet, CMJ, The Tennessean, Nashville Scene, and Billboard, and was eventually nominated for Rock Album of the Year by the Nashville Music Association.